Protecting & Preserving the Environment

 SoCal Climate Champions Grant Initiative

-In 2022, we awarded $240,000 to five non-profit organizations through the SoCal Climate Champions Grant initiative.
+In 2023, 13 Innovators were awarded grants through the SoCal Climate Champions Grant totaling $400,000.
 The program was designed to encourage and foster clean, safe, and innovative solutions towards a clean energy future.
 Awards were given for climate solution projects that aimed to reduce, mitigate, and sequester greenhouse gas (GHG) emissions, improve air quality, or provide organic waste diversion solutions in the communities SoCalGas serves.